gtarabat/zgb-fractional-step/README.md

 ![ZGB](./figures/zgb-fs.gif)

 The next figure is a comparison of the FS algorithm with the Gillespie (or SSA) algorithm on a 10x10 lattice with 2x2 blocks and dt=0.01.
+The constants in the ZGB model are k1=0.394 and k2=1.

 ![comparison](./figures/comparison-10.jpg)

-The next figure is a comparison of the FS algorithm with the Gillespie (or SSA) algorithm on a 100x100 lattice with 2x2 block and dt=0.1.
+The next figure is a comparison of the FS algorithm with the Gillespie (or SSA) algorithm on a 100x100 lattice with 4x4 block and dt=0.1.
+The constants in the ZGB model are k1=0.394 and k2=1.

 ![comparison](./figures/comparison-100.jpg)